Celosia argentea: Uses

 It is used in Africa to help control the growth of the parasitic Striga plant.
 It can also be used in soaps.
-It is a natural source of hyaluronic acid, a substance known for its ability to retain water, providing moisture and lubrication in various tissues and used in moisturizers, serums, and other skincare products.

 Food

 The leaves and flowers are edible and are grown for such use particularly in west Africa and Southeast Asia.
 Celosia argentea var. argentea or "Lagos spinach" is one of the main boiled greens in West Africa, where it is known as soko yòkòtò (Yoruba) or farar áláyyafó (Hausa).